Your Airtable base runs the whole port operation until two people edit it at once

 How to choose a developer in Bunbury

 Choose a developer who will sit with your staff and watch the real workflow before quoting, because the value is in the messy details Airtable hid.
 Ask how they handle permissions, audit and data migration specifically.
 South West operators appreciate plain talk, so favour a team that says outright when Airtable or Retool is still the right tool for a given job.
-Internal tools usually feed into inventory management software, project management software and business intelligence dashboards, so check the developer can connect those rather than leaving you a fresh silo.
+Internal tools usually feed into inventory management software, project management software and business intelligence (BI) dashboards, so check the developer can connect those rather than leaving you a fresh silo.

 - Proper role-based permissions, so casual staff capture data without being able to edit locked supervisor fields